-- You can claim a deduction for meals when you travel away from home overnight for work. - You can claim a deduction for the cost of overtime meals on those occasions where: - you worked overtime and took an overtime meal break, and - your employer paid you an overtime meal allowance under an industrial law, award or agreement. - X You can't claim a deduction for the cost of meals eaten during a normal working day as it is a private expense, even if you receive an allowance to cover the meal expense.
+- You can claim a deduction for the cost of overtime meals on those occasions where: - you worked overtime and took an overtime meal break, and - your employer paid you an overtime meal allowance under an industrial law, award or agreement. - You can't claim a deduction for the cost of meals eaten during a X normal working day as it is a private expense, even if you receive an allowance to cover the meal expense.